PolnareffPark/QuPCA/QPCA/docs1/Example of state tomography usage.rst

 .. image:: Images/statevector.png

-Therefore, you can execute the tomography procedure by passing the quantum circuit as parameter and the number of shots as the number of times that you want to measure the quantum state.
-The higher the number of measures, the more accurate the estimates.
+Accordingly, you can execute the tomography procedure by providing the quantum circuit as a parameter and specifying the number of shots, which represents the number of times you wish to measure the quantum state.
+Increasing the number of measurements enhances the accuracy of the estimates.
-The output will be an estimate of the statevector in the form of a dictionary: the keys are the quantum states and the values the corresponding amplitudes with sign.
+The output will be an estimate of the statevector presented as a dictionary, where the keys represent the quantum states and the corresponding values denote the amplitudes with their respective signs.

 .. code-block:: python